sketchplatform/sketchplatform.github.io/projects/ChernoffFaces.md

 subtitle: By Vincent Lee
 ---

-This is just a test of upload different file format onto my webpage.
+This is just a test of uploading different file format onto my webpage.

 ### Chernoff Faces